Eason-S-Lu/History-Club-Main/Request For Public Comments/RFC-01.md

 3.The Secretary shall keep a record of meetings and maintain club records<br>
 4.The Treasurer shall keep financial records and handle club finances.<br>
 <h3>Elections</h3>
+Elections will be held onece a year, with the elction date held between March 15th and Apr 30th.<br>
+The method the election will take place will be direct democracy, and complying with the rules in CCR-01 and subsequent regulations.<br>
+<h3>Impeachment</h3>
+Any officer whose actions or behavior violates the purpose and values of the club may be subject to impeachment by a two-thirds vote of the members present at a meeting where the proposed impeachment has been submitted in writing at least one week prior.
+The impeached officer shall be removed from their position.

 <h4>Impeachment</h3>
 Any officer whose actions or behavior violates the purpose and values of the club may be subject to impeachment by a two-thirds vote of the members present at a meeting where the proposed impeachment has been submitted in writing at least one week prior.
 The impeached officer shall be removed from their position.<p>